-When my dear friend Jenny came over one beautiful Sunday with her tray of Green Chili Enchiladas, I was a bit hesitant to even consider that they would taste anywhere near as good as our family recipe.
-However, they smelt delicious, so of course, I didn’t hesitate to eat them.
-I’m so glad I didn’t because they were amazing!!!
+Hi there!
+You know sometimes when you’re so used to doing something your own way, you’re just so confident it’s the best way!??
+Then someone shows up and completely changes your world.
+My family has always made enchiladas the good ol’ Mexican way, like these Las Palmas Chicken Enchiladas or even these Red Cheese Enchiladas for as long as I can remember.
+They are delicious, but when my dear friend Jenny came over one beautiful Sunday with her tray of Green Chili Enchiladas, I was a bit hesitant to even consider that they would taste anywhere near as good as our family recipe.
+However, they smelled amazing, so of course, I didn’t hesitate to eat them.
+I’m so glad I didn’t because they were delicious!!!
 I think the main difference between these and our original recipe is the flour tortilla.
-It really makes a difference in the taste and texture.
-So soft and so creamy.
-So delicious!
+It really makes a difference in the taste and texture making them so soft and so creamy.

-Shortly after Jenny’s life changing visit (most of her visits are life changing), I made a tray for my own family (My mom, sisters and brothers).
+Shortly after Jenny’s life changing visit (most of her visits are life changing), I made a tray for my own family (my mom, sisters and brothers).
 They fell in love, just as I did.
-Lets just say, I’ve made lots and lots of trays of enchiladas since then.
-Now, it’s become a new favorite recipe that is requested all the time!
+Since then, I’ve made these several more times because they are just so good!!
+Now, it’s become a new favorite recipe that is requested all the time and they’re a hit every time they’re made.

 Here is what you’ll need to make these delicious, creamy enchiladas: